openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

 **Solar PV Max**

 Another interesting but perhaps more hypothetical scenario in light of discussion of the dominant potential role of solar in the future energy system is a solar max scenario consisting of only solar pv and biomass.
 In this scenario excess solar electricity is used to generate hydrogen which is combined with biogas to create larger quantities of methane.
 Methane is then burnt in gas turbines to provide backup throughout the winter season.
 It is perhaps notable that a land area as low as 10% is achieved in this scenario given the bulk of backup power required to cover winter months.
-Co-location of solar and biogas+sebatier plants would likely be needed in this scenario as long distance transport of the solar energy would otherwise need particularly high grid capacities.
+Co-location of solar and biogas+sabatier plants would likely be needed in this scenario as long distance transport of the solar energy would otherwise need particularly high grid capacities.

 **Biomass only**